 Has your cat ever caught a mouse or rat?
 Cats love to hunt small prey and will often bring home what they catch.
 Sometimes they eat their prey while other times they leave it as a "gift" for you.
-While this is a normal, natural behavior, many owners find it disturbing.
+It may be a little gross, but this is totally normal feline behavior

 Why Cats Hunt

 Cats survive in the wild by hunting small prey.
 They evolved into ideal hunters with stealth, agility, and keen senses.
 Despite domestication, most cats still have a strong prey drive and an instinctive desire to hunt.

 Often, cats will hunt for the sheer enjoyment of it.
 You may see that your cat brings home live prey, plays with it, but never actually eats it.